-- 4.1 The following target completion times represent the maximum length of time it should take for responsive repairs to be completed: - Emergency repairs 24 hours - Urgent repairs 7 days - Routine repairs 28 days - 4.2 Emergency repairs will be made safe within 24 hours.
+- 4.1 The following target completion times represent the maximum length of time it should normally take for responsive repairs to be completed: - Emergency repairs 24 hours to make safe - Routine repairs 28 days - 4.2 Emergency repairs will be attended and the situation made safe within 24 hours.
 This could mean turning off the boiler and providing electric heaters or removing broken glass from a window and boarding it up.
-If possible, we will complete the repair at the same time.
-If this is not possible, a routine or urgent job will then be raised to complete the repair (e.g. fixing the boiler, replacing the glass in the window, etc). - 4.3 We will give a higher priority to repairs for residents who notify us of occupants with acute physical or mental health vulnerabilities that are adversely affected by the outstanding repair. - 4.4 Appendix 1 provides examples of repairs along with their typical priority designation.
+If possible, we will complete the main repair at the same time.
+In most cases, this will not be possible, so we will let you know when the main repair will be done and make an appointment to re-attend. (e.g. fixing the boiler or replacing the window glass). - 4.3 We will give a higher priority to repairs for residents who notify us of occupants who are adversely affected by the outstanding repair because of their age, health or vulnerability. - 4.4 Appendix 1 provides examples of repairs along with their typical priority designation.